phzfi/bch-nps/form/README.md

 ## 1. Embeddable form

-The purpose of this application is to create a survey form that can be embedded into any site.
+The purpose of this application is to create a user-configurable NPS survey form.

 ## 2. Main languages and technologies: